R dplyr

 Output

-The above output figure shows that we got the 3×2 tibble in the output with a new column called “Total_Sales”, which is the computation of Price * Quantity per each Category.
+The above output figure shows that we got the 3×2 tibble in the output with a new column called “Total_Sales”, which is the computation of Price * Quantity for each Category.

 Please note that we used only one variable (Category) for grouping.

-When working on a live project, you might encounter a scenario where you have to group the data frame based on multiple variables.
+When working on a live project, you may encounter a scenario where you need to group the data frame by multiple variables.
 For example, you may want to find the total quantities sold per Product within each Category.
 Here, two variables are Product and Category.

 library(dplyr)